Helping a Child Manage Unsafe Sexual Behavior

 Not all inappropriate sexual behavior indicates a significant problem.

 Not all children who show sexually concerning behavior have an established sexual behavior problem requiring ongoing professional attention.
 For some kids there may have been a one-time lapse in judgment.
 Some young children act out or copy something they saw or heard described.
 If you aren’t sure whether a child has a problem you should ask a specialist for an evaluation.
-This way you can gather more information about what may be going on for your child and how you can best help him or her to change or correct harmful or worrisome behavior.
+This way you can gather more information about what may be going on for your child and how you can best help them to change or correct harmful or worrisome behavior.

 With help, most children can and do learn to manage their behaviors and stay safe.